Masihdeveloper/Creating-Discord-Bot/README.md

 ```
 npm install
 ```
-If is not worked use this in your console:
+If is not worked use this in your terminal:
 ```
 npm install Discord.js
 ```